openlibraryenvironment/dcb-admin-ui/README.md

 ## Contributing

-Contributors should be aware of the following formatting and linting policies.
+Contributors should be aware of the following standards for code formatting and linting in DCB Admin.
 These are intended to ensure code is properly formatted and common mistakes are avoided before committing to the repository.

-Contributors should run` npm install` before they make their first commit after these changes.
+If this is your first commit after these changes were made, please run `npm install` before you commit.

 ### Formatting